FASZZ TECHNOLOGY (M)

 - Complaints on rude riders as well as HQ customer service

-- Hygiene issue as they also deliver food prepared by roadside stalls, posing legal risks
+- Hygiene issue as they also deliver food prepared by roadside stalls, posing legal and health risks

-- Riders are small in numbers, especially during bad weather
+- Small number of riders, especially during bad weather

 Existing players have been engaging in a price war to put each other out of business in the hope of a monopoly in the future.
 Although users benefit from the offers now and then, this is not sustainable.
 In war, no one wins.
 The interests of all stakeholders, including the riders who depend on the income from food delivery, are at stake.
 Faszz wishes to change that.